-After years of climbing Aconcagua we have written about the key elements you need to be successful climbing Aconcagua.
+After years of climbing Aconcagua we have put this, all you need to know about climbing Aconcagua page together for you.
 We have added all the most important links and pages below.
 I have climbed Mount Everest and Aconcagua 7 times so happy to chat with you directly as you start to prepare for this adventure.
 We are big fans of the Vacas valley traverse route for an Aconcagua climb.

 Aconcagua is the highest mountain in South America at 6,962m/ 22,841 feet and one of the coveted 7 Summits.
+We require previous altitude experience before signing up to this expedition.
 The journey to Aconcagua starts in Mendoza, Argentina and we can guide you through the best preparation and how to get started.
 If Aconcagua is on your bucket list, there are some other mountains you need to consider first.
 Learn more.
 If you are thinking of signing up to Aconcagua we need to see you in action on one of our trips.
 Safety is our number one concern.
 If you sign up to one of our trips we send you our 40 page dossier along with being available 5 days a week in support of your trip.
 Follow us on Instagram.

 1).
 Pick the best acclimatization and itinerary for your Aconcagua trip